Learning Efficient Representations of Neutrino Telescope Events: Results

 given the distributions $P$ and $Q$, and where $D_{KL}$ is the KL divergence.
 The JS distance provides a similarity score between 0 and 1, where 0 indicates identical distributions and 1 indicates maximum difference.
 In~\Cref{fig:divergence}, we present the median JS distance curves for both \texttt{om2vec} and AGMM approaches, across the three different latent dimension sizes.
 We plot the JS distance as a function of the number of photons recorded in the PATD, scaling up to a thousand photons.
 While some PATDs observe significantly more photons from the highest-energy events, the statistics are sparse (i.e., there are few PATDs) at those higher photon counts.

-Notable characteristics of these curves include well-reconstructed distributions on the left, where the number of photons is low enough for the representations to ``memorize” the distribution.
-This is followed by a sharp upward trend, peaking in a regime where there are too many photons for memorization, but insufficient statistics to generate a well-formed PATD.
+Notable characteristics of these curves include well-reconstructed distributions in the first few bins, where the number of photons is low enough for the representations to ``memorize” the distribution.
+This is followed by a sharp upward trend, culminating in a regime where the photon count exceeds the memorization capacity (typically around 30–70 hits for the \texttt{om2vec} models), yet remains too low to yield a well-formed PATD due to insufficient statistics.
 We then observe the JS distance decreasing as the number of photons increases, allowing for enough statistical information to effectively reconstruct the PATD.
 We also observe that increasing the latent dimension size for \texttt{om2vec} noticeably enhances the performance of representation learning, a trend not reflected in the AGMM method.
 Further insights into this phenomenon can be gained by examining the failure rate in~\Cref{fig:failure_rate}, where we define ``failures'' as PATDs reconstructed with a JS distance greater than 0.99.
 Notably, the VAE is never above this threshold for all PATDs.
 In contrast, a substantial percentage of PATDs from the AGMM method are mis-reconstructed due to optimization failures, with this failure rate increasing as more parameters and components are added.
+Since the VAE framework is self-supervised, it can be trained directly on real detector data, suggesting that with sufficient statistics, it could adapt to simulation–data discrepancies and reliably reconstruct PATDs even on data.

 In order to give a more intuitive sense of the performance of \texttt{om2vec}, we examine individual PATDs and their reconstructed probability density functions.
 This is especially interesting for exotic cases such as the ``double-bang” signature produced by $\nu_\tau$ interactions, as mentioned earlier. \Cref{fig:double_bang} illustrates an example of this type of PATD, distinguished by its two distinct peaks.
 It is evident that \texttt{om2vec} reconstructs the bimodal structure of the timing distribution with greater precision than the AGMM method, despite the overall JS distance difference between the two methods being minor.
 As this is an extremely large PATD ($\sim$100,000 photons), this is likely due to the dominant statistics contained in the first peak.
 However, from a physics perspective, retaining information about both peaks is crucial for downstream tasks that attempt to isolate $\nu_\tau$ interactions, a smoking-gun indication of astrophysical neutrinos.